 While abroad, your student must maintain full-time status, i.e., they should take the course equivalent of at least 12 HPU credits.
 If students don’t fulfill this requirement, they may be in violation of visa requirements, and could potentially lose financial aid benefits in the following semesters.

 It is important for students to know what the academic system is like at their host institution.
 In many countries, higher education is a privilege and one of the things our students very quickly learn is that there is less hand-holding in universities abroad than what they are used to at HPU.
-Overseas students also take courses in their area of specialization immediately, unlike in the United States where students typically take introductory courses during their first year.
+Overseas students also take courses in their area of specialization immediately, unlike in the United States where students typically take introductory courses and general education courses during their first year.
 Grade inflation is also rare abroad.
 In France, for example, a D or C is more typical, as a B is hard to achieve, and an A is nearly impossible.

 All HPU study abroad students have been advised to find out as much as possible, from various sources (past participants, program representatives, online information), about the academic system of the program in which he or she is participating and what can be done to be successful.
 We do not make adjustments to grades students earn when they study overseas notwithstanding the differences between U.S. and international academic evaluation standards.
 There is a standard conversion table that gives the U.S. letter grade equivalents for grades earned in various countries.
 For example, a “D” earned while studying in Australia is an “A” in the United States (“D” stands for “Distinction” in the Australian grading scheme).